SAPORI & SAPERI

 Tell us a little about you or your business

 Since 2006 I have been organising courses and tours to artisan food producers in Italy.
-During the cheese course participants work with five different small cheesemakers who are carrying on an unbroken tradition of cheesemaking.
+I now offer two cheese courses: one in Tuscany covering rennet- and acid- coagulated cheeses and ricotta made with goat, sheep and cow milk, and the other in Campania teaching mozzarella made with buffalo and cow milk.
+During the cheese courses participants work with cheesemakers who are carrying on an unbroken tradition of cheesemaking.
 They openly share their wealth of knowledge and experience.
+For those dairy farmers who have more milk than they can make into cheese, I also offer a professional gelato course.

 How did you get started in the industry?